-A. Test Procedure:

-- 1) Prior to full scale surface preparation and application of selected material, a trial application shall be conducted.
-The locations shall be 11 feet by 11 feet in size for products applied at 125 square feet per gallon, 12 feet 3 inches by 12 feet 3 inches for products applied at 150 square feet per gallon, 13 feet 3 inches by 13 feet 3 inches for products applied at 175 square feet per gallon and 14 feet by 14 feet for products applied at 200 square feet per gallon, at a location determined by the Architect.
-The preferred location will be on a sloping ramp. - 2) The trial area shall be cleaned according to manufacturer's recommendations in the same manner as planned for the entire project.
+- A. Test Procedure: - Prior to full scale surface preparation and application of selected material, a trial application must be conducted.
+The locations must be 11 feet by 11 feet in size for products applied at 125 square feet per gallon, 12 feet 3 inches by 12 feet 3 inches for products applied at 150 square feet per gallon, 13 feet 3 inches by 13 feet 3 inches for products applied at 175 square feet per gallon and 14 feet by 14 feet for products applied at 200 square feet per gallon, at a location determined by the Architect.
+The preferred location will be on a sloping ramp. - 2) Clean the trial area according to manufacturer's recommendations in the same manner as planned for the entire project.
 This may include sweeping and cleaning with compressed air, water cleaning under pressure or shotblasting.
-For the purposes of this test only, sandblasting is an acceptable substitute for shotblasting. - Upon completion of surface preparation, a core will be removed from the cleaned surface and tested for water absorption.
+For the purposes of this test only, sandblasting is an acceptable substitute for shotblasting.

+- 3) Upon completion of surface preparation, a core will be removed from the cleaned surface and tested for water absorption.
 This is the Untreated Water Absorption value.
 The test area will then be treated with one gallon of the selected material.
-From the treated area, two core samples shall be removed.
+Remove two core samples from the treated area.
 Both cores are to be tested for Treated Water Absorption and split with a chisel and dye tested for depth of sealer penetration.
 The repellency rating is calculated on the basis of untreated and treated water absorption values. - 4) Once field test results are obtained, which meets or exceeds requirements of Section 1.03.B.1.a and 1.03.B.1.b., the contractor will be authorized to perform full scale surface preparation and application of the selected material.
-Do not proceed with application unless directed in writing by the Architect and Material Manufacturer.

-5) Cost of trial area application and testing shall be included in the contractor's price for sealer installation.
-Testing shall be conducted by the Architect or his designee.
-Additional quality control testing, if desired by the Owner in other areas or subsequent to the installation to determine warranty performance, shall be paid for by the Owner.
+Do not proceed with application unless directed in writing by the Architect and Material Manufacturer. - 5) Cost of trial area application and testing must be included in the contractor's price for sealer installation.
+Testing must be conducted by the Architect or his designee.
+Additional quality control testing, if desired by the Owner in other areas or subsequent to the installation to determine warranty performance, must be paid for by the Owner.